Lisbon Metro: Future

+In 2021, Stadler Rail and Siemens Mobility won a contract to supply 14 three-car trains for Lisbon Metro.
+They are designated as the ML20 series.
+The first train was delivered from the Stadler Rail Valencia SAU factory in Spain on 9 August 2024 and is planned to enter service in January 2025.

+In October 2024, Lisbon Metro again signed a contract with Stadler, this time for the supply of 24 three-car trains with an option for 12 more, designated as the ML24 series.

 Art

 The architecture and decor of an underground station is a key element for the well-being of passengers, and art works to make travel more appealing.
 Lisbon Metro is one of the various underground systems in the world where art is best represented, much like the Munich U-Bahn in Germany, Moscow Metro in Russia, Montreal Metro in Canada and the Stockholm metro in Sweden.
 From the beginning, there was a concern to make a smooth visual transition between surface and underground.
 Architect Francisco Keil do Amaral (1910–1975) designed a station model, which was used as a template for all stations built until 1972.
 In this model, the decor was very moderate, with smooth but firm lines, much like the Portuguese political regime at the time.
 The original eleven stations, except Avenida, had artwork by his wife, painter Maria Keil (1914–2012).

 In 1988, with the completion of new expansions, there was still a concern about organizing and decorating stations, thus these stations featured works by contemporary Portuguese artists: Rolando de Sá Nogueira in Laranjeiras, Júlio Pomar in Alto dos Moinhos, Manuel Cargaleiro in Colégio Militar/Luz, and Vieira da Silva in Cidade Universitária.

 Since then, art has become the norm in the Lisbon Metro; lighting plays with the brightness of the azulejo tiles that are present in almost every station.
 In recent years, the oldest stations have been refurbished, not only to enhance the decor and aesthetics, but also to improve accessibility for passengers with reduced mobility.
-Parque station is generally considered to be the most valuable and interesting of them all, where the tiles reflect and work on Fernando Pessoa's universal literary heritage.
+Parque station is generally considered to be the most valuable and interesting of them all, where the tiles map details of the Portuguese voyages of discovery and their philosophical and literary links.